NoSQLKnowHow/demoapp/docs/load_onnx_model_docker.md

-# Loading an ONNX Embedding Model into Oracle Database Free (Docker)
+# Loading an ONNX Embedding Model into Oracle Database Free (Docker/Podman)

 > **Running Oracle Autonomous Database (ADB) in OCI instead?** This guide does not apply to you.
 ADB has no filesystem access to the database server, so you must stage the model through OCI Object Storage.
 See [load_onnx_model_adb.md](load_onnx_model_adb.md) for that approach.

-On Oracle Database Free in a Docker container, you have direct filesystem access to the database server, so loading an ONNX model is straightforward: copy the file into the container, point a database directory at it, and load it with `DBMS_VECTOR`.
+On Oracle Database Free in a Docker or Podman container, you have direct filesystem access to the database server, so loading an ONNX model is straightforward: copy the file into the container, point a database directory at it, and load it with `DBMS_VECTOR`.
 No Object Storage, no credentials, no PAR URLs needed.
+This guide is geared more towards using Docker, but it could be easily changed for Podman since the images are interchangeable.

 ## Prerequisites

-- A running Oracle Database Free Docker container
+- A running Oracle Database Free imag in either a Docker or Podman container
-- The ability to run `docker cp` against that container (host shell access)
+- The ability to run something like `docker cp` to copy and a file into that container (host shell access)
 - `sysdba` access to the container's database, plus the PRISM user (created by `prism-setup.sql`)

 ---